jeff-suliga/jeff-suliga.github.io/Puzzles/PeculiarHW-COMPLEX.md

 ![Not Quite](../../images/PeculiarHW/PeculiarHWNotQuite.png)

-The choice of "discriminant" is very deliberate.
-Keeping with the math theme, many students in their earlier algebra classes learn that the [discriminant](https://www.khanacademy.org/math/algebra/x2f8bb11595b61c86:quadratic-functions-equations/x2f8bb11595b61c86:quadratic-formula-a1/a/discriminant-review) relates to quadratic expressions - particularly it determines the kinds solutions any quadratic expression has.
 Treating the line in the image not as a hyphen, but as a negative sign, we now have "Negative Discriminant."
+Many students in their earlier algebra classes learn that the [discriminant](https://www.khanacademy.org/math/algebra/x2f8bb11595b61c86:quadratic-functions-equations/x2f8bb11595b61c86:quadratic-formula-a1/a/discriminant-review) relates to quadratic expressions - particularly it determines the kinds solutions any quadratic expression has.
 When a quadratic expression has a negative discriminant, this means all of its solutions are **COMPLEX**, the answer to this puzzle.

-*Also as an easter egg, check the modes of the calculator in the puzzle image* :)
+*Also as an easter egg, check the modes of the calculator in the puzzle image :)*

 -----